 Barcodes provide a means of automated identification of goods and items but can be confusing to many.
-If you need any help with barcode labelling then please call us 0044 1527 529713lynnes-label-copy
+If you need any help with barcode labelling then please call us 0044 1527 529713

-RETAIL STORE ON PACK BARCODES (Linear style barcodes)barcode
+RETAIL STORE ON PACK BARCODES (Linear style barcodes)

 The most popular barcode is that used for retail goods identification called Electronic Article Numbering 13 or EAN13 for short.
 You will see this barcode most items in a modern store that uses a Point Of Sale (POS) electronic ’till’ to scan you purchased item in the store and provide you with your itemised receipt.